 I have worked for more than three years with the Civic Culture and Contentious Politics research group in the University of Wisconsin School of Journalism and Mass Communication.
 The research project, titled “Communication Ecologies, Political Contention, and Democratic Crisis” investigates the communication landscape of the U.S. state of Wisconsin and the role it played in influencing the political ecology of the state.
 The research team was recently awarded a $1m Knight Foundation grant, $411,000 UW 2020 grant plus over $300,000 in additional external grant funding to continue the work.
 The Centre for Communication and Civic Renewal was established at Madison in 2019.

 In autumn 2019 I was named the Knight Fellow of Communication and Civic Renewal for 2019-2023.

 The project PIs are: Kathy Cramer, Lew Friedland, Dhavan Shah, Mike Wagner, Chris Wells, Bill Sethares and Karl Rohe.

-I have primarily focused on collecting media archives, undertaking qualitative coding of talk radio data and quantitative analysis of media data using natural language processing software (Wordstat, LIWC, Leximancer, Diction).
+I have primarily focused on collecting media archives, undertaking qualitative coding of talk radio data and quantitative analyses of media data using natural language processing software (Wordstat, LIWC, Leximancer, Diction).

 As the Project Assistant, I set up data collection during the 2016 primary period which served as a pilot before the General Election.
-I helped developed the survey questionnaire, worked with programmers to develop the browser extension which collected the data.
+I helped develop the survey questionnaire and worked with programmers to develop the browser extension which collected the data.
 I developed the codebook for the ad categorization and undertook extensive data analysis.
-More information on the project is available at: www.eyeonelections.com,
+More information on the project is available at: www.eyeonelections.com